 - firms operating retail distribution platforms

-The Regulation will also apply to persons outside the FCA’s regulatory remit, such as those who are exempt from the need to obtain FCA authorisation.
+The Regulation and related RTSs also apply to persons outside the FCA’s regulatory remit, such as those who are exempt from the need to obtain FCA authorisation.

 The Regulation only applies if the PRIIP is made available to retail investors.
 Retail investors are defined as: